 We receive a large number of applications each year.
 Applications will only be considered from those people who are already enrolled on a University course or who have already successfully completed their undergraduate studies.

-Applications should be submitted by post or by email for the attention of Owain Thomas between 30th November 2018 and 28th February 2019 for mini-pupillages which will take place in the following June and July.
+Applications should be submitted by post or by email for the attention of Amelia Walker between 30th November 2018 and 28th February 2019 for mini-pupillages which will take place in the following June and July.

 Applicants should attach an up-to-date copy of their CV together with a covering letter setting out their reasons for wishing to undertake a mini-pupillage here.

 Chambers will offer up to 13 mini-pupillages per year.

 On receipt of an application within the time limit each candidate will be sent a standard letter informing them that their application will be considered in March and that the outcome of their application will be notified to them in April for a possible mini-pupillage in late June or early July.

 Chambers operates within the Equality and Diversity Code in relation to recruitment of both mini-pupils and pupils consistently with the Bar Council Guidelines.

 Mini pupils will be assessed by those with responsibility for them during their mini pupillage and, in the event that they eventually apply for full pupillages in due course, the outcome of that assessment may be taken into account in the decision whether or not to offer them a pupillage interview.